Get

 Height: 26–28 inches

 Also known as the Russian Wolfhound, the Borzoi was a fast and powerful hunter for all kinds of game in Russia, ranging from rabbits to foxes to full-grown wolves.
-Like their ancestor, the Saluki, Borzoi were popular with the aristocracy, who would bring dozens of the dogs together in grand organized hunts.
+Borzoi were popular with the Russian aristocracy, who would bring dozens of the dogs together in grand, organized hunts.

-With the Russian Revolution ending the Romanov rule, the Borzoi unsurprisingly fell out of favor in the early 1900s.
-Thankfully, previous international exportations of the breed spread them far and wide.
-Dedicated fanciers rekindled the breed in the U.S. and America, eventually helping to revitalize the dog population in their native land.
+With the Russian Revolution ending the Romanov rule, huge numbers of Borzoi were destroyed.
+Thankfully, previous international exportations of the breed had spread them far and wide, so the breed didn’t become extinct.
+Dedicated fanciers rekindled the breed in the U.S. and the UK, eventually helping to restore the dog population in their native land.

 5. Afghan Hound